Mundo Frío

-Mundo Frío is a 2002 album by hip hop duo Lito & Polaco.
-They had collaborations with great artists among them Daddy Yankee, Nicky Jam, Speedy, Voltio, and Wise.
+Mundo Frío is the second studio album by Puerto Rican hip hop duo Lito & Polaco.
+It was released in 2002 by Pina Records.
+It had the collaboration of Nicky Jam, Julio Voltio, Speedy, Daddy Yankee, and Wise.
+To date it is the duo most successful album.

+This production contains songs mostly from hip hop as well as genres such as reggaeton and some 'tiraeras', which are clearly their specialty in the gender.
+There are songs where the duo continues insulting the members of the musical company Buddha's Family mainly Tempo, MC Ceja and the producer Buddha himself.
+They would also start a war against Eddie Dee and then with his friend Tego Calderón.

 It was nominated for Billboard's Latin Rap Album of the Year but lost to El General Is Back by El General.

 Videos were made for Rosando Con Mi Piel, Mundo Frío, and Esta Noche Quiero Darte.

 It's the first the Latin Album to be produced by Terry Date and Fat Joe.